shadcl/shad-blockchain/README.md

 # Shad blockchain
-A tiny blockchain I developed for reference in an ongoing debate with a few colleagues regarding embedded blockchain viability.
+Shad-blockchain is a tiny blockchain I developed for academic purposes, and someday I might extend it to a decentralized version.

-Shad-blockchain was intended as a primer for a decentralized version of shad-blockchain.

 #### What is a blockchain?